Crouching Tiger, Hidden Dragon: Critical response

 Crouching Tiger, Hidden Dragon was widely acclaimed in the Western world, receiving numerous awards.
-On Rotten Tomatoes, the film holds an approval rating of 98% based on 168 reviews, with an average rating of 8.6/10.
+On Rotten Tomatoes, the film holds an approval rating of 96% based on 216 reviews.
 The site's critical consensus states: "The movie that catapulted Ang Lee into the ranks of upper echelon Hollywood filmmakers, Crouching Tiger, Hidden Dragon features a deft mix of amazing martial arts battles, beautiful scenery, and tasteful drama."
 Metacritic reported the film had an average score of 94 out of 100, based on 32 reviews, indicating "universal acclaim".
+Crouching Tiger, Hidden Dragon as a worldwide cinematic phenomenon in 2000–2001, noting that it moved beyond art-house audiences and reached mainstream multiplex viewers in the United States.
+The film’s commercial and critical success made it an important breakthrough for Chinese-language cinema in the American market, where it became the first Chinese-language film to attract a mass audience.

 Some Chinese-speaking viewers were bothered by the accents of the leading actors.
 Neither Chow (a native Cantonese speaker) nor Yeoh (who was born and raised in Malaysia) spoke Mandarin Chinese as a mother tongue.
 All four main actors spoke Standard Chinese with vastly different accents: Chow speaks with a Cantonese accent, Yeoh with a Malaysian accent, Chang Chen with a Taiwanese accent, and Zhang Ziyi with a Beijing accent.
 Yeoh responded to this complaint in a 28 December 2000 interview, stating: "My character lived outside of Beijing, and so I didn't have to do the Beijing accent."
 When the interviewer, Craig Reid, remarked: "My mother-in-law has this strange Sichuan-Mandarin accent that's hard for me to understand," Yeoh responded: "Yes, provinces all have their very own strong accents.
 When we first started the movie, Cheng Pei Pei was going to have her accent, and Chang Zhen was going to have his accent, and this person would have that accent.
 And in the end nobody could understand what they were saying.
 Forget about us, even the crew from Beijing thought this was all weird."